microsoft/vscode-cosmosdb/README.md

 # Features

-## Mongo explorer view

-- Open Mongo Explorer view `View: Show Mongo`.
+## Mongo Explorer

 - Add a server by clicking the `+` button in the title.
-  - Typical connection string for a local MongoDB instance: `mongodb://localhost:27017`.
+  - Typical connection string for a local MongoDB instance: `mongodb://localhost:27017`
-- Expand the connected server to see the Databases.
+- Expand the connected server to see the Databases
-- Click on a collection to see the documents.
+- Click on a collection to see the documents
-- Remove a server by right clicking on the server name and selecting the `Remove Server` command.
+- Remove a server by right clicking on the server name and selecting the `Remove Server` command

-## Mongo shell playground
+## Mongo "Scrapbooks"

-- Configure the user setting `mongo.shell.path` to mongo shell executable path.
+- Configure the user setting `mongo.shell.path` to your mongo shell executable path
-- Click on any DB to open the Mongo shell playground editor.
+- Click on any DB to open the Mongo shell playground editor
-- Enter your scripts, eg: `db.<collectionName>.find()`.
+- Enter your scripts, eg: `db.<collectionName>.find()`
-- IntelliSense (completions) will be provided as you write your scripts.
+- IntelliSense (completions) will be provided as you write your scripts
-- Select the script and press `CMD+'` (`CTRL+'` on Windows and Linux) to see the results.
+- Select the script and press `CMD+'` (`CTRL+'` on Windows and Linux) to see the results
-- Edite your documents, right click, and choose the `Update` command to persist changes to the database.
+- Edite your documents, right click, and choose the `Update` command to persist changes to the database

 # Contributing
 There are a couple of ways you can contribute to this repo: